Kyeok Sul Do

-Kyeok Sul Do (Hangul: 격술도) - also often romanized as Gjogsul - is a martial art created in Democratic People's Republic of Korea (i.e. North Korea) that is practised primarily in the Korean People's Army and its intelligence agencies.
+Kyeok Sul Do (Hangul: 격술도), also often romanized as Gjogsul, is a martial art created in Democratic People's Republic of Korea (i.e. North Korea) that is practised primarily in the Korean People's Army and its intelligence agencies.

 Kyeok Sul Do was also taught to the armies of Eastern European states that were part of the former Warsaw Pact.

+Kyeok Sul Do bears no historical or organizational relationship to the South Korean martial art Kuk Sul Do, despite their similar names.